paveyry/better-hangoutschat/README.md

 Better Hangouts Chat
 ====================================

-This applies Slack's look and feel to your Google Hangouts Chat.
+This patch extends Google Hangouts Chat to make it nicer and simpler to use.
-To install, put `electron.asar` in `Chat.App/Contents/Resources` to use it in the Electron client, or use the generated gmonkey scripts with greasemonkey or tampermonkey if you use Google Chat in your browser.
+Works with both the official Electron clients and the web version.

 Features
 ---------